G8TIC/radar/README.md

 ### Copyright

-Radar forwarder for 1090MHZ UK ("radae") is Copyright (C) 2023 by Michael J. Tubby B.Sc.
+This "Radar" forwarder software for the 1090MHZ UK ADS-B Network is Copyright (C) 2023 by Michael J. Tubby B.Sc.
 MIET G8TIC.
 All Rights Reserved.

 ### Acknowledgements

-Portions of this project (sha256, hmac-sha256) use open source code contributed by Apple Inc. and which are duly acknowleged.
+Portions of this project (sha256, hmac-sha256) use open source code contributed by Apple Inc. and are duly acknowleged.

 ### License